Git-Rory/Convertor/README.md

 # Convertor
-A short python CLI script that converts units and soon to be the only tool any good HAM needs :)
+A Python CLI script that converts units and soon to be the only tool any good HAM needs :)

 Currently supports: